machingclee/machingclee.github.io/static/media/171-download-files.700a6f5c.md

 ###### Version 2 of `pipe`

-Whenever we read a chunk, we write it into outStream:
+Whenever we read a chunk, we write it into `outputStream`:

 ```js
 app.post("/stream", async (req, res) => {